NomicFoundation/hardhat/docs/src/content/tutorial/boilerplate-project.md

 Then open [http://127.0.0.1:3000/](http://127.0.0.1:3000/) in your browser and you should see this: ![](/front-5.png)

-If you are using MetaMask, set your network to `127.0.0.1:8545` and click the button in the web app.
-If you are using Coinbase Wallet, first click the button, then select the "Hardhat (localhost)" network in the wallet, and then click the button again.
+Click the button to connect your wallet.
+If you are using MetaMask, make sure you have selected the `Localhost 8545` network.

 After connecting your wallet, you should see this: